Aldabra: Conservation

 Conservationists feared a major threat to the atoll's biodiversity in the 1960s when, as part of the British Indian Ocean Territory, the British made plans to set up a military establishment on the atoll.
 Due to national and international opposition this plan was cancelled in 1967.
 This incident became known as the 'Aldabra Affair' in England.

 Invasive alien species such as rats, cats and goats that were introduced in the past threaten the native biodiversity of the atoll.
 Goats were eradicated from the atoll in 2012 after a long-term eradication program.
 Cats have been removed from all of the islands except Grande Terre Island, which allowed for the reintroduction of the Aldabra rail to Picard Island.
 Research into a feasibility study to eradicate rats from the atoll has been undertaken.

-Aldabra was until recently free of introduced birds, but the introduced Foudia madagascariensis that was introduced to Assumption Island now occurs on Aldabra.
+Until recently, Aldabra had remained free of invasive birds.
+However, the Madagascar fody (Foudia madagascariensis) has spread to Aldabra after being introduced to Assumption Island.
 An eradication program for this bird on both Assumption and Aldabra is almost complete.
 Due to the limited space of its habitat, extreme weather conditions, epidemic and limited range could also pose serious threats to the entire ecology of the atoll.

+Aldabra also accumulates large amounts of plastic pollution on its coastline and, despite a major clean-up effort in 2019, over 500 tonnes is thought to remain on the atoll, with significant impacts on wildlife.
+Most of this pollution originates from the regional fishing industry, although a significant proportion is also transported from southeast Asia through ocean currents.

+The coral reefs at Aldabra were severely affected by the 2016 El Niño event.
+Although thermal stress was not exceptionally high (less than 4 Degree Heating Weeks), hard coral cover on Aldabra's seaward-facing reefs was reduced by over 50% (35% in the lagoon), and soft coral cover fell by over 90%.
+Fortunately, there are some signs of recovery, as the abundance of juvenile corals has since increased significantly, particularly within the lagoon, although Aldabra's reefs of course remain critically threatened by climate change.